RefReps/RefReps-Education/Documentation/User.md

 1. If you selected the "Text" question type, you will be presented with a single text box <br> ![free-response-option](https://github.com/mkidd04/RefReps-Education/blob/main/Documentation/Pictures/free-response-options.png)
 2. Here you will enter the answer to the question
 3. When you have filled in the text box with the answer to the question, press "next"
 #### Submitting the quiz question
 1. When finished answering the question under the desired question type, the next step is to save the question or the whole quiz <br> ![quiz-builder-last-step](https://github.com/mkidd04/RefReps-Education/blob/main/Documentation/Pictures/last-step-of-quiz-builder.png)
 2. The user can click "Save Question" to save the question, and then click "Reset" to reset the form and add another question
 3. If the user is done creating the quiz, they can click "Save Quiz" and exit out of the Quiz Builder form

+### View Quiz Grades
+1. When the quiz has been made, click on the module that houses the view
+2. Click on the quiz that you would like to view the grades of
+3. A new page will load and show the grades of the students that have taken the quiz

 ### Delete a Section
 1. From the edit curriculum page, next to the section you wish to delete, press the three vertical dots ![image](https://github.com/mkidd04/RefReps-Education/blob/main/Documentation/Pictures/three-vertical-dots.png)